 Each project often consists of multiple works, often explored and experimented with in a range of different media, grouped around specific themes and meanings.
 During my process of research and production I often come across new areas of interest which in turn, lead to new bodies of work.

 I am a strong advocate of art as a form of creative therapy and strongly believe that engaging in art - whether in a creative capacity or a voyeuristic role - has a beneficial effect on mental health and personal wellbeing.

 b.
 1981, Berkshire,UK

 Merissa Hylton is a multidisciplinary artist and educator based in London.
 She studied at London Guildhall University and embarked on a career in architecture, interiors and textile design for 13 years before leaving the design industry to focus on developing her own art practice.
 She works across a variety of media employing both traditional and experimental techniques in her creative process.
-With a focus on painting and sculpture, her work explores her ancestry and identity through the use of symbolism, abstract imagery and portraiture.
+With a focus on ceramics and sculpture, her work explores ancestry and identity through the use of symbolism, abstract imagery and portraiture.